niazimurataj/journalApp/toLearn.md

   - Handlers as a concept
  - Request / response cycles and middleware in expresss
  - Languages!
 Read a languages book ...
+ - Mutability in JS and HTML and react